developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-2/api/barcode/ScannerConfig_DecoderParameters_UpcEanParameters/index.md

 Flag to enable random weight check digit verification.

 **Type** - System.Boolean
+###ReducedQuietZone
+Flag to Enable or Disable decoding of UPC barcodes with reduced quiet zones.
+If you enable, select a OneDQuietZoneLevel to set the effort level.

+**Type** - System.Boolean
 ###SecurityLevel
 The scanner of fers four levels of decode security for UPC/EAN bar codes.
 Select higher security levels for lower quality bar codes.
 There is an inverse relationship between security and decode speed, so be sure to choose only that level of security necessary for the application.
 Use class ScannerConfig.SecurityLevel..